georchestra/datadir/console/templates/README.md

 When account creation is moderated:
  * [newaccount-requires-moderation-template.txt](newaccount-requires-moderation-template.txt) is sent to members of the SUPERUSER role and also to users holding a delegation (if any) for the organisation that was declared by the new user.
- * [account-creation-in-progress-template.txt](account-creation-in-progress-template.txt) is sent to the requesting user (this is an ACK mail).
+ * [account-creation-in-progress-template.txt](account-creation-in-progress-template.txt) is sent to the requesting user (this is an ACK mail, the account is pending moderation).

-It's the responsibility of the platform admin to inform the user that his account was granted roles.
+ * [newaccount-was-created-template.txt](newaccount-was-created-template.txt) is sent to the requesting user upon account validation, his account is now active.
-This is usually done by replying to the `newaccount-requires-moderation-template` email.

 When account creation is not moderated:
  * [newaccount-notification-template.txt](newaccount-notification-template.txt) is sent to members of the SUPERUSER role and also to users holding a delegation (if any) for the organisation that was declared by the new user.
  * [newaccount-was-created-template.txt](newaccount-was-created-template.txt) is sent to the requesting user (this is a welcoming email).

+In both cases, it's the responsibility of the platform admin to inform the user that his account was granted roles.

 [account-uid-renamed.txt](account-uid-renamed.txt) is sent to the user whose login have been modified by a platform admin.